|

 a break from antiquity?
 Take a walk from Piazza Campo de' Fiori, then down

 along the Tiber River north, toward Castel Sant'Angelo.
-Campo de' Fiori
+From Campo

 de' Fiori, it's just a couple of blocks to the river there are wide